How to get the most out of your tax return

 • You can only claim accommodation and meals if you’re required to travel overnight to attend the course.

-3. Update your professional memberships
+3. Renew your professional memberships

 This might include: union fees, professional licences and accreditations, working with children checks or other subscriptions relating to your work.